 - Hard drive removal/wiping"

-We do not recommend using a computer renteded on a "Pay As You Go" - specially not one with a admitted back-door which can make the computer lock up even if you do pay on time.
+We do not recommend using a rental computer on a "Pay As You Go" - specially not one with a admitted back-door which can make the computer lock up even if you do pay on time.